nvinckier/tutorials/wiw-sync-instructions.md

     ![](./images/category-color.jpg)

-1. All subsequent imports will identify existing apopintments in the `Get Shwifty` category, delete them, and then import existing ones from When I Work.
+1. All subsequent imports will identify existing appointments in the `Get Shwifty` category, delete them, and then import existing ones from When I Work.
 It is possible to change this category name, but must be done so within the `add_phone_shifts_to_cal.ps1` script to match the category name in Outlook:

     ![](./images/change-category.jpg)